Director of Parks and Recreation

 Dog Park Membership

 Memberships are on sale at The Center of Clayton for residents only.
-To get your membership before they sell out, please have the following information ready when you enroll:
+To get your membership, please have the following information ready when you enroll:

 - A current Resident Advantage Card or application with an unpaid utility bill.

 Annual membership will be valid April through March and will cost $80 for the first dog and $60 for the second dog.
 Since the dog park will open after the start of the season this year, the rate will be prorated to a lower amount.
 Each pet will be given a tag at registration and members will be provided with the code for the main gate.